 2. Gas Commercial Washers

-One of the things that people love the most about gas pressure washers is that they do not require an electric cord – which means you may easily take this unit anywhere you want.
+One of the things that people love the most about gas commercial washers is that they do not require an electric cord – which means you may easily take this unit anywhere you want.
 Typically, these devices are very heavy – still, they have been adapted for easy transport.
 Most of these units have been equipped with wheels so that the portability is improved.

-Unlike electric pressure washers, these products may need quite a lot of maintenance.
+Unlike electric commercial washers, these products may need quite a lot of maintenance.
 However, if you do regular checks on the washer, it will last for many years – longer than the average electric washer ever will.

 On average, a gas washer is more powerful than an electric one.
 A high-end industrial washer can have as much as 4500 PSI – while being efficient for commercial and residential use.
 This is because these units allow you to adjust the pressure in a way that is convenient for you.

-Compared to electric pressure washers, the gas models are fairly expensive.
+Compared to electric commercial washers, the gas models are fairly expensive.
 Plus, you need to bear in mind that you will have to spend money on gas, oil, detergents, and many other things.
 It might require quite an investment on your part.

 However, the advantage is that along with the hefty price, you also get a high quality that can last for ages.
-While most electric pressure washers might require you to use the warranty, the gas ones should last way beyond that.
+While most electric commercial washers might require you to use the warranty, the gas ones should last way beyond that.